 Because only a few states have passed state-wide rules regarding public access to BWC footage, most police departments are left to determine their own rules.
 As more states pass regulations, individual policies may change to comply with the state’s uniform policies.

 The Reporters Committee will update this map as new information becomes available.
-If you have information that you would like to contribute to this map, please let us know, or send email directly to hotline [at] rcfp.org with “Bodycam update” in the subject line.
+If you have information that you would like to contribute to this map, please let us know, or send email directly to guides [at] rcfp.org with “Bodycam update” in the subject line.

 List of cities included on the map: